Janet Davidson: Career

-In 1964, Davidson graduated with a Master of Arts degree in anthropology from the University of Auckland.
-In 1965, she was the E. Earle Vaile archaeologist at the Auckland Institute and Museum, a position she held until 1980 when she moved to Dunedin, and was appointed an honorary research associate in archaeology by the Auckland War Memorial Museum.
-She was an honorary lecturer at the University of Otago and later held the position of senior curator, Pacific, at the Museum of New Zealand Te Papa Tongarewa.
+In 1964, Davidson graduated with a Master of Arts degree in anthropology from the University of Auckland with a thesis that analysed shell middens from a range of archaeological sites.
+From 1964 to 1966 she was a Bernice P. Bishop Museum Field Associate in Anthropology.
+In 1966 she was appointed as the E. Earle Vaile archaeologist at the Auckland Institute and Museum (based in the Auckland War Memorial Museum).
+From 1974 to 1976 she was a Rhodes Visiting Fellow in Oxford; during this period her position at the museum was filled by the British archaeologist Aileen Fox.
+In 1980 she moved to Dunedin to join her husband, Foss Leach, continuing her association with the Museum as an honorary research associate in archaeology.
+She was an honorary lecturer at the University of Otago and later held the positions of ethnologist at the National Museum from 1991 to 1996 and Curator of Pacific Collections, at the Museum of New Zealand Te Papa Tongarewa from 1996 to 2002.